 Auto Financing Appraisals

-Has a big-name bank recently turned you down for an auto loan because of the vehicle’s age?
+Has a large national bank recently turned you down for an auto loan because of the vehicle’s age or rarity?
 Keep in mind that “no” doesn’t always mean “no.” There are options for getting financing on a classic or collector vehicle over 20 years old.
-Having an appraisal done on the automobile, boat or motorcycle to establish its value, and seeking funding at your local credit union, is an excellent way to get around the red tape of the big corporate banks.
+Having a certified appraisal on the automobile, boat, or motorcycle to establish its value, and seeking funding at your local credit union, is an excellent way to get around the red tape of the big corporate banks.

 You can easily prove how much your car is worth by having the work documented in a certified appraisal from Auto Appraisal Network®.